centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/operatingsystems-linux-snmpv3.md

 systemctl start snmpd.service
 ```

-The followin lines should be displayed as a return:
+The following lines should be returned:

 ```
 adding the following line to /var/lib/snmp/snmpd.conf: